 Activity Evidence that supports this approach Challenge number(s) addressed Additional phonics / reading sessions targeted at disadvantaged pupils who require further support.
-(Tutoring and intervention) Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
-Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Phonics Toolkit Strand Education Endowment Foundation EEF 1 /2 / 3 Engaging with the National Tutoring Programme to provide tuition to pupils whose education has been most affected by the pandemic.
-A significant proportion of the pupils will be disadvantaged, including those who are classed as high attainers.
-Targeted tuition for children with specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind.
+(121 Tutoring and intervention) Funded release time for coaching and mentoring of RWInc staff.
+Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
+Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Phonics Toolkit Strand Education Endowment Foundation EEF 1 /2 / 3 Various staff across school (including AHT for teaching and learning) deliver targeted reading and writing interventions on a 121 basis or in groups for reading, writing and maths.
+Targeted learning support for children with specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind.
 This is evident when working 1-2-1 or in small groups.
 1/2/3